AndrijShchegel/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Concepts
-  - Model
+  - Model 🖐️ used
   - Modeling
   - Subject domain
-  - Algorithm
+  - Algorithm 🖐️ used
-  - Syntax
+  - Syntax 🖐️ used
   - Semantics
-  - Abstraction
+  - Abstraction 🖐️ used
-  - Paradigm
+  - Paradigm 🖐️ used
-  - Programm
+  - Programm 🖐️ used
-  - Programming paradigm
+  - Programming paradigm 🖐️ used
-  - Programming language
+  - Programming language 🖐️ used
   - Contract
-  - Module
+  - Module 🖐️ used
-  - Library
+  - Library 🖐️ used
-  - Package
+  - Package 🖐️ used
-  - Component
+  - Component 🖐️ used
-  - Framework
+  - Framework 🖐️ used
-  - Platform
+  - Platform 🖐️ used
-  - Source code
+  - Source code 🖐️ used
   - Object code
-  - Machine code
+  - Machine code 🖐️ used
   - Microcode
-  - Software engineering
+  - Software engineering k
   - Decomposition
   - Control flow
   - Data flow
-  - Code reuse
+  - Code reuse 🖐️ used
   - Defensive programming
   - Don't repeat yourself (DRY)
   - KISS principle